thuanvu301103/SSO/README.md

 ```

 ### Apply auth middleware to every path except login page
-Purpose: whenever user enters any path, auth middleware will be active (exxcept login page)
+Purpose: whenever user enters any path, auth middleware will be active (except login page and logout page)
 ```javascript
 import { Module, NestModule, MiddlewareConsumer } from '@nestjs/common';
 import * as session from 'express-session';